James A. Ryan

 James Augustine Ryan (October 22, 1867 – January 14, 1956) was a career officer in the United States Army.
 A veteran of the American Indian Wars, Spanish–American War, Philippine–American War, Pancho Villa Expedition, and World War I, he attained the rank of brigadier general.
-During the First World War, Ryan commanded 1st Brigade, 15th Cavalry Division at Fort Sam Houston, Texas, and 17th Brigade, 9th Division at Camp Sheridan, Alabama, in addition to acting as the 9th Division commander on several occasions.
+During the First World War, Ryan commanded the 1st Brigade, 15th Cavalry Division at Fort Sam Houston, Texas, and the 17th Brigade, 9th Division at Camp Sheridan, Alabama, in addition to acting as the 9th Division commander on several occasions.

 A native of Danbury, Connecticut, Ryan graduated from the United States Military Academy at West Point in 1890 and was commissioned in the Cavalry.
-He served in the western states during the American Indian Wars and took part in the Yukon Relief Mission 1897–1898.
-He commanded a Cavalry troop in the Spanish–American War, and took part in the Siege of Santiago.
+He served in the western states during the American Indian Wars and took part in the Yukon Relief Mission (1897–1898).
+He commanded a Cavalry troop in the Spanish–American War and took part in the Siege of Santiago.
 Ryan went on to serve in the Philippines during the Philippine–American War.
-As he advanced through the ranks, subsequent assignments included member of the West Point faculty.
+As he advanced through the ranks, subsequent assignments included being a member of the West Point faculty.

 At the start of World War I, Ryan was in charge of the U.S. commission that evacuated U.S. citizens from Germany and Austria.
 During the war, he commanded 1st Brigade, 15th Cavalry Division and 17th Brigade, 9th Division during their organization and training in the United States.

 Ryan retired from the army in 1920 and pursued a long career as a Chicago-based business executive.
 After retiring from business in 1942, he resided in St. Petersburg, Florida.
 He died in St. Petersburg on January 14, 1956.
 Ryan was buried at West Point Cemetery in West Point, New York.

 Early life

-James Augustine Ryan was born in Danbury, Connecticut on October 22, 1867, a son of James Ryan and Hannah (Doran) Ryan.
+James Augustine Ryan was born in Danbury, Connecticut on October 22, 1867, a son of James Ryan and Hannah (Doran) Ryan, immigrants from County Leitrim, Ireland.
 He was educated at the Liberty Street School in Danbury and graduated from Danbury High School in 1884.
 In June 1885, Ryan competed for an appointment to the United States Military Academy (West Point).
 He attained the examining board's top score and was appointed by U.S. Representative Edward W. Seymour in July.

 Ryan attended West Point from 1886 to 1890, when he graduated ranked 28th of 54.
 Among his classmates who also became general officers were Edgar Jadwin, Charles Keller, Herbert Deakyne, Colden Ruggles, William O. Johnson, Henry D. Todd Jr., Clint Calvin Hearn, William Church Davis, James R. Lindsay, Francis Cutler Marshall, Frank G. Mauldin, Daniel Warren Ketcham, William S. McNair, William J. Snow, George G. Gatley, Fred Winchester Sladen, Harry Hill Bandholtz, Frank Merrill Caldwell, Henry G. Learnard, James Joseph Hornbrook, Peter Murray, George Davis Moore, and Vernon A. Caldwell.

 At graduation, Ryan was commissioned a second lieutenant of Cavalry.
-Assigned initially to the 10th Cavalry, he served with this regiment at Fort Apache, Arizona until May 1892.
+Assigned initially to the 10th Cavalry, he served with this regiment at Fort Apache, Arizona, until May 1892.
 During this posting, Ryan participated in the Apache Wars, including skirmishes against warriors led by the Apache Kid.